alongidron/molgurath_wiki/character/first-deities/Time.md

 In addition to his role in the creation of celestial beings, Time collaborated with other divine entities to forge realms of profound significance.
 He aided the Devil in crafting the intricate and infernal Rings of Hell, labyrinthine domains that serve as infernal bastions of punishment and torment.
 Furthermore, Time lent his expertise to Death, assisting in the creation of the Death Realms—mystical realms where departed souls find their final rest, overseen by the somber deity.

-Through his unwavering vigilance and boundless creativity, Time stands as a cornerstone of cosmic order, tirelessly upholding the balance of existence while contributing to the rich tapestry of divine creation on Monstrum.
+Through his unwavering vigilance and boundless creativity, Time stands as a cornerstone of cosmic order, tirelessly upholding the balance of existence while contributing to the rich tapestry of divine creation on molgurath.
 His influence reverberates throughout the cosmos, shaping the destiny of worlds and souls alike.

 Time has elevated the practice of time magic to unprecedented heights, showcasing abilities that transcend the conventional applications seen in most practitioners.
 Unlike many wielders of time magic who primarily focus on freezing time or traversing through different temporal periods, Time possesses a unique mastery that enables him to manipulate the age of various entities and phenomena.